Competency Model

 Once the goal has been determined, the framework is developed through a number of steps:

-Research – Start by looking through general templates, industry-specific models, and perhaps at a consultant’s advice to understand best practices, layouts, and application processes.
+Research – Start by looking through general templates, industry-specific models, and perhaps a consultant’s advice to understand best practices, layouts, and application processes.

 Construction – Through interviews with stakeholders, and by examining HR records and job profiles, list the competencies connected to the goal.
 For example, if you are building a framework around a sales position, detail the related KSAO.